claranet/cloud-deploy-docs/source/rst/scripts.rst

 Environment variables
 ---------------------

-When custom scripts and binaries are triggered in the Cloud Deploy deployment workflow, many variables are available in the environment to help you making generic scripts.
+When custom scripts and binaries are triggered during the Cloud Deploy deployment workflow, many environment variables are available in order to help you make generic scripts.
-It's also possible to define custom variables which will be configured within the Cloud Deploy server environment and therefore available when running scripts over instances.
+It's also possible to define custom variables which will be configured within the Cloud Deploy server environment and therefore, be available when running scripts over instances.

 +-----------------------------+---------------------------------------------+----------------+-----------------+---------------+----------------+-----------+------------+--------------+------------------+----------------+------------+--------------+
 | Variables                   | Purpose                                     | pre_buildimage | post_buildimage | pre_bootstrap | post_bootstrap | buildpack | pre_deploy | post_deploy  | after_all_deploy | execute_script | pre_swap   | post_swap    |